MdMaruf-22/DigitEyes/README.md

 This Java software is designed to extract digits from handwritten images.
 It includes a simple user interface where users can select an image containing handwritten digits, and the software will display the extracted digits as output.

 ## Features

-Handwritten digit extraction using Sobel algorithm for edge detection.
+- Handwritten digit extraction using Sobel algorithm for edge detection.
-Decision tree algorithm for digit classification.
+- Decision tree algorithm for digit classification.
-User-friendly UI for easy image selection and output display.
+- User-friendly UI for easy image selection and output display.

-Dataset Used for Training
+## Dataset Used for Training

 The model was trained using the MNIST dataset, which consists of 60,000 handwritten digit images.
-You can find the MNIST dataset here( https://www.kaggle.com/datasets/oddrationale/mnist-in-csv ).
+You can find the MNIST dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 ## Usage
 Clone the repository to your local machine.